 The Company believes that maintaining a diverse portfolio of high-quality, differentiated product formats is an important element in its long-term success.
-Leveraging its substantial investments in the Paris Facility, the Company intends to produce a wide variety of new Cannabis 2.0 formats for sale in the Canadian adult-use and medical markets, and globally where legally permitted.
+Leveraging its substantial investments in the Paris Facility, the Company currently produces or is developing a wide variety of new Cannabis 2.0 formats for sale in the Canadian adult-use and medical markets.